 1 teaspoon black pepper, to taste

-Soak the Tagines in warm water for at least 15 minutes.
+Soak the Tagines in warm water for several minutes.

 Roast the poblano and serrano peppers, charring the skins, peel, remove seeds, and place in a small food processor.
 SLOWLY pour in 1/4 cup olive oil until it blends together into a paste.